 Is Baseboard Heating the Safest Form of Heating?

-Baseboard heating is one of the safest ways to heat your home.
-This method does not use open flames, nor does it produce combustion gases like carbon monoxide, which can be dangerous to those with respiratory illnesses.
-In addition, baseboard heating systems do not need vents or cause surfaces to become hot.
+Baseboard heating does not use open flames, nor does it produce combustion gasses like carbon monoxide, which can be dangerous if the system malfunctions.

 How Baseboard Heating Works

-Baseboard heating is a type of convection heating, the safest and most efficient way to heat your home or business.
+Baseboard heating is a type of convection heating.
 Convection heating is a process by which heat is transferred by circulating air or liquids.
 In a house with baseboard heating, heat is circulated by metal fins or pipes at the walls’ base.

 The Benefits of Baseboard Heating